Raptyyy/vr-guide/basic-vr-setup.md

 ### Oculus / Meta additional notes and troubleshooting

-- If you're using the USB cable and quest link (wired) set the bitrate to 500mbps or higher in the Oculus Debug Tool.
+- If you're using the USB cable and quest link (wired) set the encode bitrate to 500mbps or higher in the Oculus Debug Tool.
 More info about the [Oculus Debug Tool here](https://smartglasseshub.com/oculus-debug-tool/).
 - Game lagging when using the headset wirelessly: Your router might not be able to handle the high amount of bandwidth required for a smooth experience, this will generally show as high network latency.
 Try to lower the bitrate in the [Oculus Debug Tool](https://smartglasseshub.com/oculus-debug-tool/) or set it to 0 for auto bitrate.
 - When using USB-C make sure your headset runs at USB 3 and not USB 2 speeds (Should be around 1.5Gbps or higher), if it keeps connecting via USB 2 even with a new cable and using a USB 3 port, reset your headset to factory defaults which will fix the issue.